 Well one thing to keep in mind is that AMD has always been the choice for those looking to save costs without losing much performance.
 AMD has been giving consumers choices to get the best bang for the price compared to the Intel CPU's which have not been known to be as competitive in their price points.
 Unfortunately the choices are limited when it comes to CPU brands its either Intel or AMD.
 So if we are forced to chose one, lets make the best decision we can based on our budget.

-If money is no problem for you for now, please by all means get the Intel Core i9 9900K instead of a AMD Ryzen 7 3700X, there is a performance differnece with those 2 CPU's specifically and the Intel Core i9 9900K would defenitely beat the Ryzen 7 hands down (but not a Ryzen 9 necessarily).
+If money is no problem for you for now, please by all means go for the latest Ryzen 5000 series CPU's or think about a Intel Core i9 9900K, but dont forget to look at the sweetspot of that the AMD Ryzen 7 3700X brings for the price, there is a performance difference with those 2 CPU's specifically the Intel Core i9 9900K would defenitely beat the Ryzen 7 hands down (but not a Ryzen 9 necessarily).
 PCWizKid admits that without a doubt the performance and power efficiency of an Intel has been better in the past but the gap is narrowing very fast!
-While for consumers Intel has dominated in the single core market, specially in gaming tests in general, the time has come now with the AMD Ryzen 9 which is making Intel play catchup to provide something comparable when it comes to multi-core performance.
+While for consumers Intel has dominated in the single core market, specially in gaming tests in general, the time has come now with the AMD Ryzen 5000 series which is making Intel play catchup to provide something comparable when it comes to multi-core performance.
 For a 2020 CPU Price Ranking list click here.

 Here is another example of what I mean by the differences and comparing CPU's.
 Keep this in mind as you make your decision.
 You can see here that not only does the AMD Ryzen 9 have more computing cores and threads but is using the 7nm architecture and has much more L3 Cache, these aspects in itself are several performance boosters that make it hard to beat by the Intel i9 9900K.
 As of April, 2020, the Intel i9 9900K goes for aprox $530 USD while the AMD Ryzen 9 3900X goes for $432 USD (from Newegg.com).
 Thats a $100 price difference and you get more processing power and performance from this specifc Ryzen 9 CPU compared to the Intel i9 couterpart.
 Again, it begs the question, what is Intel waiting for?
 We will revist this when the next generation CPU's come out..